 What to do if you develop dog allergies later in life?

 You will never get pet dander completely out of your home.
-The National Institute of Health estimates that every home in the United States has some pet dander in it, since the stuff is sticky and tends to find its way pretty much anywhere.
+The National Institute of Health estimates that every home in the United States has some pet dander in it.
+Since the stuff is sticky and tends to find its way pretty much anywhere, this isn’t surprising.

 While you won’t get rid of it, there are several things you can do to reduce the amount of pet hair in your home.

 First, you can try to reduce the amount of dander your pet actually sheds.
-One way to do this is by bathing your dog every week that you can wash excess dander down the drain.
+One way to do this is by bathing your dog every week and washing excess dander down the drain.
 Another way is to keep your dog’s skin moisturized.

 Dry skin means more skin shedding, thus more dander.
-Feeding your dog high-quality food and using moisturizing products can keep Fifi’s skin healthy and supple.
+Feeding your dog high-quality food and using moisturizing products can keep Fido’s skin healthy and supple.

 Secondly, you can control the dander already within your home.
 To do this, you’ll need to keep things clean.
 Limit dust-gathering decorations or clutter in your home to avoid trapping pet dander in your home.